autogluon/autogluon-dashboard/CONTRIBUTING.md

 ```
 Both of these csv files are mandatory for the dashboard.

+For more information on benchmarks and evaluation, refer to [`autogluon-bench`](https://github.com/autogluon/autogluon-bench) as well as the [evaluation section](https://github.com/autogluon/autogluon-bench#evaluating-benchmark-runs).

 Finally, the `hware_metrics_csv` file refers to the EC2 instance hardware metrics of the benchmark run.
 This is a part of the evaluation module and is an optional CSV file to provide to the dashboard.
 It includes hardware metrics like CPU & GPU Utilization, Memory, and Disk Usage for every given benchmark run (which corresponds to unique framework+dataset pairs).
 <br> Below is the schema for this csv: